devops-collective-inc/OnRamp-2023/2023 OnRamp Agenda.md

 We will be using the OnRamp Slack channel for communications.
 If you have questions or comments that you don't feel comfortable asking during the day, please use this channel.
-This is also a great way to network with other attendees.
+The main conference Slack channels are also great ways to network with other attendees.
 Presentation material, including slides and sample code will be available on Github at [https://github.com/devops-collective-inc/OnRamp-2023](https://github.com/devops-collective-inc/OnRamp-2023).
 You don't need a Github account to access the site.
 You will able able to download a zip file of all content from the site.